tanran/tanran.github.com/_posts/2012-11-05-the-graphics-context.md

 ##Graphics Context Basics

-The primary job of any graphics context object is to maintain information about the current state of the drawing environment.
+The primary job of any graphics context object is to **maintain information about the current state of the drawing environment**.

 Cocoa drawing is view-based.

-By the time your view’s drawRect: method is called, Cocoa has made sure that any drawing calls you make stay within the confines of your view.
+By the time your view’s *drawRect:* method is called, Cocoa has made sure that any drawing calls you make stay within the confines of your view.
 Eventually, the content you draw is sent to the **Quartz Compositor**, where it is combined with the content from other views in the window and flushed to the screen or output device.
-After your drawRect: method returns, Cocoa goes through the process of resetting the drawing environment for the next view.
+After your *drawRect:* method returns, Cocoa goes through the process of resetting the drawing environment for the next view.

 ###The Current Context

 Each thread in a Cocoa application has its own graphics context object for a given window.

-You can access this object from your code using the *currentContext* method of NSGraphicsContext.
+You can access this object from your code using the *currentContext* method of *NSGraphicsContext*.

 ###Graphics State Information

 Each Cocoa graphics context object maintains information about the current state of the drawing environment.
-This information ranges from the global rendering settings to the attributes used to render the current path and is the same state information saved by Quartz.
+This information ranges from the global rendering settings to the attributes used to render the current path and is the same state information saved by **Quartz**.

 Graphics state information: